extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 ### Qualifying and aliasing

-To make it clear which tables and columns we're working with, we c
+To make it clear which tables and columns we're working with, we can use qualified column names, and alias our tables so that we can eliminate some typing when writing queries: